junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (~Legends of Tomorrow)

-### 157.【destiel】S06E22 What if Crowley oversmarts everyone and becomes the new God
+### 157.【destiel】S06E22 What if Crowley outsmarts everyone and becomes the new God

 (-> prompt 200)